After writing about Columbus, Falck, and Castello Mario & Figlio of Torino, we move onto another name in steel tubing for bikes: Oria.

 To some degree, and possibly in all instances, Oria used steel supplied by a steel manufacture and converted the steel into specific products.
 One of the steel manufacturers was certainly German firm Mannesmann.
 Some frames built with Oria tubes stated on the decals, as seen above, "Prodotto base Mannesmann" (base product Mannesmann).

 It has been said that Mannesmann had a plant in Italy in Dalmine, east of Milan, that was producing large quantities of quality seamless butted bicycle tubing in the early post-WWII period.
 It is thought, perhaps, that the Mazzuccato family that owned Oria, eventually purchased it.
-The Mazzuccato family is thought to be from the Padova area, or in the Veneto.
+The Mazzuccato family (Franco and Gianpaolo) is thought to be from the Padova area, or in the Veneto.

 Among the framebuilders that used Oria are Guerciotti, Tommasini, Montagner, Olmo, Dancelli, Daccordi, Ciocc and Pinarello (began to first use Oria tubing in 1993 according to Fausto Pinarello).
 And, some others I imagine.